jampaniuday/OCI-Notes/OCI-Glossary.md

 ### Security Lists

+Security Lists are a lists of firewall security rules that belong to a VCN

-Firewall rules per subnet allowing/disallowing network  egress/ingress from the subnet
+Security lists can be applied to  subnet allowing/disallowing network  egress/ingress from the subnet

 Rules may be Stateful or Stateless